-There should be a regard for piety and virtue in the election to this indispensable office, however much at other times some men have been elected because of wealth, as historical examples testify. others because of force and might, others by plots and stratagems, others by promises made and broken, and still others by lot.
+There should be a regard for piety and virtue in the election to this indispensable office, however much at other times some men have been elected because of wealth, as historical examples testify, 25 others because of force and might, others by plots and stratagems, others by promises made and broken, and still others by lot.
 Such elections, however, are not without the consent of the people, and they are rightly permitted when neither regard for piety and virtue, nor counsel concerning them, can be exercised.

-The restricted election is one that has been limited by the agreement of the people and realm, or universal association, to persons of a certain origin.
+The restricted election is one that has been limited by the § 74 agreement of the people and realm, or universal association, to persons of a certain origin.
 By established law, the right to be elected has been obtained for these persons, and it cannot later be withdrawn or transferred to another against their will, without injury and violation of trust.
-And so in this election a change in the polity once established and accepted by the people is not permitted to the ephors or to the people.